Smart Lighting Cost

 Ease of Access

-The more accessible the work area, the less the work will likely take and vice versa.
-This is because, of course, ease of access tends to correlate with a quicker job.
+The more accessible the work area, the less time the work will likely take, and vice versa.
+This is because ease of access tends to correlate with a quicker job.

 What's Involved in Installing Smart Lighting?

-We'll now provide an approximate breakdown of the work required to fit smart lighting.
-Of course, this can vary depending on factors such as the type and design of the smart lighting in question.
+Let's take a look at the steps taken to install smart lighting.
+It's good to note that this can vary depending on factors such as the type and design of the smart lighting in question:

 1. Hire a Professional